 Istanbul’s Food Culture

 These classic Turkish desserts are just one aspect of Istanbul’s unparalleled food culture.
-Start in the morning at one of these ideal breakfast places – Turkish breakfasts are legendary and a great gastronomic and cultural experience.
+Turkish cuisine is complex and compelling, with many classic dishes and regional specialties to explore.

 Istanbul’s grand culinary culture will inevitably be a part of your day.
 As you visit the Magnificent Mosques of Istanbul, you can take a break at a Çay Bahçesi (tea garden), get a hot pides (like an open calzone) from a wood-burning oven for lunch, or an ekmek balik (fish sandwich) by the Galata bridge.
 Then continue to a meyhane in the evening for conversation and meze with a little raki.